dsidavis/data_cleaning_w_r/Outline.md

 Workshop Topics
-+ Reading Data
 + Cleaning Data
-+ Regular Expressions
++ Regular Expressions for cleaning and transforming

-(Probably too ambitious for 2 hours.)
++ Reading Data using regular expressions

 + Cleaning data requires judgement and decision making in the presence of ambiguity.